TV Tropes Needs Your Help

 , as well as their fighting styles

 .
-Whether it be a Final Boss
+Maybe a Final Boss

-was so undeniably cool
+who was so undeniably cool

 that he gained an extremely loyal fanbase and merited a playable spot on the roster

 side character who became an overnight hit with the fandom

 .
 Either way, their exclusion may prove to be an unwise decision

 To remedy this, many series decide to write the ultimate love letter to their fans by bringing back the entire cast

 for one grand battle royale.

 Usually a Dream Match Game has no bearing on the main plotline of its series (the next proper installment will disregard this one to pick up from where the preceding iteration left off

 ), but it will still contain many nods to the series' mythos